escvelo/maze/README.md

 We employ following procedure to find the exist:
   1) From start position we try going one step to NORTH and recursively repeat the procedure.
-  2) If we fail to find the path then we try to find by going one step to SOUTH and recursively repeat procesure.
+  2) If we fail to find the path going NORTH, we try to find by going one step to SOUTH and recursively repeat procesure.
-  3) Similarly we try one step to WEST and EAST, each followed by recursive calls.
+  3) If we fail going NORTH and SOUTH we try WEST and EAST, each one followed by recursive calls as above.
   4) If none of these directions works then we fail to find the path.

  # Requirement